Scale Setting and Strong Coupling Determination in the Gradient Flow Scheme for 2+1 Flavor Lattice QCD

 Similar to previous section, we calculate the dimensionless products $\Delta M\sqrt{t_0}$, $\Delta M w_0$ and $r_1\Delta M$ present on the same ensembles, and then extrapolate them to the continuum limit.
-The lattice spacing of these dimensionless products and the continuum extrapolations are shown in Fig.~\ref{fig:theory-from-dm}.
-For the continuum extrapolation of $\Delta M\sqrt{t_0}$, $\Delta M w_0$ we use an ansatz linear in $\alpha_b a^2/w_0^2$ while for $r_1\Delta M$ shows no dependence on the lattice spacings within errors, see Fig.~\ref{fig:theory-from-dm}.
+The lattice spacing of these dimensionless products are shown in Fig.~\ref{fig:theory-from-dm}.
+For the continuum extrapolation of $\Delta M\sqrt{t_0}$ and $\Delta M w_0$ we use an Ansatz linear in $\alpha_b a^2/w_0^2$.
+Interestingly enough, the combination $r_1\Delta M$ shows no dependence on the lattice spacings within errors, see Fig.~\ref{fig:theory-from-dm}.
 Therefore, we fit this combination by a constant.
 The continuum fits are shown as bands in Fig.~\ref{fig:theory-from-dm}.

 Using the values of $\Delta M$ taken from PDG \cite{ParticleDataGroup:2018ovx}, we can convert the products to extract the theory scales in physical units.
-The obtained values of the products and the theory scales are listed in Table \ref{tab:theory-from-dm}.
-We note that even difference between the spin average bottomomonium masses we have systematic errors due to the use of NRQCD.
+The obtained values of the products and the theory scales are listed in Tab. \ref{tab:theory-from-dm}.
+We note that the mass splittings between different spin-averaged bottomomonium states have systematic errors due to the use of NRQCD.
 The estimates of these errors vary depending on the details of the lattice setup and the states considered and lie between 0.2\% $\sim$ 1.2\% \cite{Dowdall:2013rya,Meinel:2010pv}.
-We assign a 1\% systematic error to the $h_b-1S$, $\chi_b-1S$ and $2S-1S$ splitting and propagate these systematic errors to the corresponding systematic errors on the values of $\sqrt{t_0}$, $w_0$ and $r_1$ in physical units shown as the second error in the last three columns in Table \ref{tab:theory-from-dm}.
-The central values of the scales $\sqrt{t_0}$, $w_0$ and $r_1$ are larger then the ones obtain from the meson decay constant in the previous sub-section.
-The values of $r_1$ shown in Table \ref{tab:theory-from-dm} agree with the values of $r_1$ obtained by MILC \cite{Aubin:2004wf,MILC:2009ltw,MILC:2009mpl} and HPQCD collaborations \cite{Gray:2005ur,Dowdall:2013rya}, but are lower than the value obtained by RBC/UKQCD collaboration $r_1=0.333(9)$ fm \cite{RBC:2010qam} and another determination from HPQCD collaboration $r_1=0.3209(26)$ fm \cite{Dowdall:2013rya}.
+We assign a 1\% systematic error to the $h_b-1S$, $\chi_b-1S$ and $2S-1S$ splitting and propagate these systematic errors to the corresponding systematic errors on the values of $\sqrt{t_0}$, $w_0$ and $r_1$ in physical units.
+We perform a weighted average of different determinations and add the averaged statistical errors and the 1\% systematic errors in quadrature to evaluate a total error and obtain: